PixelOrange/k8s-test/setup.md

 Log in as _the user you created_ using PuTTY or your favorite SSH client.
 Do **not** use `root`.

-Open the `/etc/ssh/sshd_config` write-protected file in an editor
+Open the `/etc/ssh/sshd_config` write-protected file in an editor.

 ```Disable Root Login
 sudo vi /etc/ssh/sshd_config
 ```

 Search for `PermitRootLogin` with `/PermitRootLogin`.
 If it is not set to `no` or if it is commented, change it to read as `PermitRoogLogin no`.
-Then save the file with `:wq`
+Then save the file with `:wq`.

-Restart the `ssh` service
+Restart the `ssh` service.

 ```Restart SSH service
 sudo systemctl restart sshd